Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Introduction

 To address these limitations, researchers have developed more sophisticated approaches (see \cite{BKZS} for a comprehensive overview), most notably the Quantum Alternating Operator Ansatz, which is a generalization of QAOA to accommodate broader classes of mixer Hamiltonians \cite{HWORVB}.
 These mixer variants offer greater flexibility in navigating the solution space and potentially mitigating barren plateaus.
-Although the most prominent choice for the mixer Hamiltonian is the X-mixer, formulated as the sum of Pauli X operators, this mixer often fails to exploit problem-specific structure.
-Alternative constructions, including the XY -mixer and the Grover mixer have shown promise in recent works (see \cite{BM}, \cite{HSCHLSP} and \cite{WRDR}).
+Although the most prominent choice for the mixer Hamiltonian is the $X$-mixer, formulated as the sum of Pauli $X$ operators, this mixer often fails to exploit problem-specific structure.
+Alternative constructions, including the $XY$-mixer and the Grover mixer have shown promise in recent works (see \cite{BE, BM, HSCHLSP, WRDR, VDAKAL, ZZSGNHLP}).

-Of particular interest in this work is the family of \emph{Grover mixers}.
-The original Grover search algorithm was introduced in~\cite{Grover}, providing a quadratic speedup over classical exhaustive search for the unstructured search problem.
+Of particular interest in this paper is the family of \emph{Grover mixers} \cite{BE}.
+The original Grover search algorithm, introduced in~\cite{Grover}, provides a quadratic speedup over classical exhaustive search for the unstructured search problem.
 Grover's algorithm proceeds by iteratively applying a reflection about the uniform superposition state followed by a reflection about the marked subspace, thereby amplifying the probability of measuring the target solution.
-A quantum adiabatic version of Grover's algorithm, where the initial Hamiltonian is taken to be the negative projector onto the uniform superposition state, was presented in~\cite{DMV} and ~\cite{RC} and shown to achieve the same quadratic speedup (see also Theorem~1 in~\cite{FGGN}).
+A quantum adiabatic version of Grover's algorithm, where the initial Hamiltonian is taken to be the projector onto the uniform superposition state, was presented in~\cite{RC, DMV} and shown to achieve the same quadratic speedup (see also Theorem~1 in~\cite{FGGN}).
+QAOA algorithms for Grover search were introduced in \cite{MTB,jiang2017near}.

-The projector onto the uniform superposition state, taken with a negative sign, can serve as a mixer in the QAOA framework.
-This construction is commonly referred to as Grover-mixer QAOA (GM-QAOA).
-More generally, we use the term GM-QAOA to denote any variant of QAOA in which the mixer is the negative projector onto a chosen initial state.
+The projector onto the uniform superposition state can serve as a mixer in the QAOA framework.
+This construction is commonly referred to as Grover-mixer QAOA (GM-QAOA) \cite{BE}.
+More generally, we use the term GM-QAOA to denote any variant of QAOA in which the mixer is the projector onto a chosen initial state.
+This flexibility makes GM-QAOA applicable to \emph{constrained} optimization problems by taking the initial state as a uniform superposition of all feasible states (see \cite{BE}).